Skip to main content

 • Antipsychotics: may lead to breast tissue enlargement in males and lactation

-• Cognitive decline or loss of mental clarity (e.g., dementia, TBI)
+• Cognitive decline or loss of mental clarity (e.g., dementia, brain injury)

 • Diagnosis of a learning disability, mental health condition, or chronic illness